 Late in the evening I would always listen to the local radio station, which aired a special nationally syndicated show every year.
 It was the only time of year I would listen to radio, except of course the majority of Canucks games.
 Back then there was no satellite TV and listening to Jim Robson call the Canucks games made it seem like Christmas each and every time.

 I liked this particular Christmas broadcast because it was a chance to hear different Christmas music, learn worldly customs and hear amazing Christmas stories.
 The best part of the broadcast was always when they would supposedly interrupt programming to alert listeners that an unidentified air craft was violating Canadian air space, and that Canadian fighter jets were being sent out to greet it.

-I think the first time I heard this I was genuinely concerned.
+The first time I had heard this I was genuinely concerned.
 Remember this was in the early 1980s when the Russian-American Cold War was still very much alive, and even us kids were aware of it.
-Mind you, us Canadians had a respect for the Russians, thanks to hockey.
-Anyways, imagine my surprise when the news returned and said that the intruder had been identified as Santa Claus, and that the Canadian Air Force would escort him on his way.
+Mind you, us Canadians had a certain respect for the Russians, thanks to hockey.
+Anyways, imagine my surprise when the news returned and said that the intruder had been identified as Santa Claus, and that the Canadian Air Force would now escort him on his way.

 With that odd sense of relief I was able to catch some sleep that night.
 Of course I would have to sneak out and take a look at tree and the stockings at least once in the middle of the night.
 That would usually end my rest, for I would hurry back to my room and dream of what Santa had brought.
 Was it my hockey rink cribbage board?
 Or that table top hockey game?
 Or would it finally be that Canucks jersey?